Artists Profile

 Horace Van Ruith

-He displayed a number of his Oriental works from India upon his return to London in 1886 that were highly praised and won him the patronage of the English royalty He also participated in the Colonial and Indian Exhibition opened by Queen Victoria where her son, Prince Arthur, the Duke of Connaught, wrote of van Ruith in a letter to the Queen, stating that ‘no man understands the peculiar characteristics of Indian life better than he does and he is a very clever artist’
+Upon his return to London, Ruith displayed a number of his Oriental works from India in 1886 that were highly praised and even won him the patronage of English royalty.
+That same year, he participated in the Colonial and Indian Exhibition opened by Queen Victoria, where his works drew admiration for their authenticity.
+His talent was acknowledged within royal circles, with Prince Arthur, the Duke of Connaught, reportedly remarking that “no man understands the peculiar characteristics of Indian life better than he does, and he is a very clever artist.”
+His reputation grew steadily, and he earned recognition among critics and collectors alike.

 KNOW MORE